ozanj/naed_presentation/index.md

 # Motivation
 ## The problem with policy discourse about college access

-The 2014 White House "Access Summit"
+The 2014 White House "Access Summit" (Page and Scott-Clayton, 2016)

 - White House (2014b) review of causes of unequal college access
     - Highlights achievement gap, "under-matching"